 Sulyap is a Tagalog word which translates as glance in English.
-And you will surely get a glance of the past when you step foot inside the Sulyap Gallery Café and Restaurant.
+And you will surely get a glance of the past when you step foot inside the Sulyap Gallery Café, Boutique Hotels and Restaurant.
 Get a dose of the old countryside lifestyle of the Tagalogs complete with old furnishings, music and food at Sulyap.

 Roy and Arthur, the owners have a wide array of collections.
 Both are avid collectors of Philippine antiques which started in 1985.
 Arthur, a pioneer collector has a fascination with Santo’s from wooden to ivory sculptured icons.
 Then Roy, has a thing for wooden furniture.
 Over the years their collection grew and they decided to showcase these at a proper venue, the Sulyap Museum which opened last 2006.
 Here you can find an ample collection of Philippine antiques that ever existed in the province of Laguna.

-Now to complement the design of the Sulyap compound they have a swimming pool and an orchard.
+Now, to complement the design of the Sulyap compound, they have a swimming pool, and an orchard, for the resort feels.